 Gas station heroin, or tianeptine, acts like an opioid.
 It closely mimics heroin and often sells in gas stations and online stores, earning it the name “gas station heroin.”
 And like opioids, tianeptine can be highly addictive.

 Some states have made tianeptine illegal.
-Other states heed the Food and Drug Administration’s (FDA) regulation1, which states “…it is an unsafe food additive, and dietary supplements containing tianeptine are adulterated under the FD&C Act.”
-As such, tianeptine sellers can’t say it’s meant for consumption—or really anything else but “laboratory research.”
+Other states heed the Food and Drug Administration’s (FDA) regulation, which states "it is an unsafe food additive, and dietary supplements containing tianeptine are adulterated under the FD&C Act”.1 As such, tianeptine sellers can’t say it’s meant for consumption—or really anything else —but “laboratory research.”

 But that doesn’t make gas station heroin any less addictive or any harder to get.
 To help you or your loved one recover, your care team might suggest going to rehab for drug addiction.

-Gas station heroin goes by several street names: ZaZa, Tianna, Pegasus, and TD Red.
-Tianeptine was created and patented as an antidepressant2 and still has that function in some European, Asian, and Latin American countries.
-But in the U.S., some use tianeptine as a pseudo-opioid.
+Gas station heroin goes by several street names, such as ZaZa, Tianna, Pegasus, and TD Red.
+Tianeptine was created and patented as an antidepressant and is still used as a treatment in European, Asian, and Latin American countries.2 But in the U.S., some use tianeptine as a pseudo-opioid.
 Because it’s not a controlled substance across the whole U.S. (yet), the legality of tianeptine proves tempting.

-Tianeptine acts like an opioid2 because it’s also a mu-opioid receptor agonist, which means it causes an influx of dopamine along your brain’s pleasure circuit.
-That’s why it’s effects can be compared to heroin.
-Tianeptine also causes opioid-like withdrawal symptoms—some say it’s even worse3.
+Tianeptine acts like an opioid because it’s also a mu-opioid receptor agonist, which means it causes an influx of dopamine along your brain’s pleasure circuit.2 That’s why it’s effects can be compared to heroin.
+Tianeptine also causes opioid-like withdrawal symptoms which some have reported as being more intense than traditional heroin withdrawal symptoms.3

 Despite being marketed as a demure dietary supplement, a nootropic, or a novel way to treat depression, tianeptine is far from safe.
 Smaller doses may prove harmless or even beneficial for non-U.S. patients taking it as prescribed.
 But, like heroin, tianeptine use could easily spiral into a costly addiction.

-One of the dangers of tianeptine comes from the public’s general lack of how it’s used4 and the resulting effects.
-For example, gas station heroin coagulates when it gets wet3.
-If you try to inject it, as you would heroin, the coagulation could cause vein damage.
-Snorting it creates the same problems, since your nose and nasal cavity are wet, too.
+One of the dangers of tianeptine comes from the public’s general lack of how it’s used and the resulting effects.4 For example, gas station heroin can coagulate when it gets wet, therefore injecting it can cause coagulation, possibly leading to a variety of problems, including vein damage.3

 But many don’t know that.
-They might also assume that snorting or injecting tianeptine causes a “better” high3 than ingesting it, like heroin.
-In reality, that’s not true.
-Snorting tianeptine also hurts quite bad.
+They might also assume that snorting or injecting tianeptine causes a “better” high than ingesting it, like heroin.3 In reality, that’s not true.
+Snorting tianeptine also hurts quite badly.

 Many also don’t know tianeptine can be addictive and have painful withdrawal symptoms.
 That’s understandable, since many sellers present tianeptine as a nootropic (cognitive enhancer) or as an innocent dietary supplement.
 Though more and more have realized the true nature of tianeptine, including the states fighting to illegalize it, it’s been too little too late for some.

 Taking a seemingly safe drug with unknown effects could lead to overdoses, which have been fatal.
-You might not know how much is safe, how often you can take it, and what doesn’t pair well with tianeptine.
-These factors all increase your chance of an overdose.
+You might not know how much is safe, how often you can take it, etc. These factors all increase your chance of an overdose.

 Even within “safe” doses, your tolerance will build.
 As time goes on, you may need to take higher and higher doses to feel the same positive effects.
 The more you take, the more likely an overdose becomes.
-And the higher and riskier your dose goes, the worse your withdrawals could feel4.
+And the higher and riskier your dose goes, the worse your withdrawal could feel.4

 Withdrawing from tianeptine feels like withdrawing from opioids, or worse.
-Tianeptine has a short half-life4, meaning withdrawal symptoms can set in fast.
-Symptoms can also last up to 2 weeks3.
-These symptoms include mental and physical effects4, like
+Tianeptine has a short half-life, meaning withdrawal symptoms can set in fast.
+Symptoms can also last up to 2 weeks.3,4 These symptoms include mental and physical effects, like:4

-In a recent localized study, over half the calls to poison control centers for tianeptine withdrawals resulted in medical care5.
-Tianeptine does, thankfully, respond to naloxone, which reverses the effects of an overdose.
-If you or someone you know needs help because of an overdose, call 911 or talk to poison control.
+In a recent localized study, over half the calls to poison control centers for tianeptine withdrawals resulted in medical care.5 Tianeptine does, thankfully, respond to naloxone, which reverses the effects of an overdose.

 As the nickname “gas station heroin” suggests, you can find tianeptine in some gas stations, smoke shops, and online websites.
 It’s highly accessible and can be all-too-easy to get a hold of (in bulk or by the bottle).
 But its accessibility doesn’t mean it’s safe.
-Here’s just a few of the reasons why:
+Here’s just a few of the reasons why it can be dangerous:

 Despite these challenges, you do have recovery resources to find the healing you need.